blue-marble/gridpath/ui/README.md

 npm electron
 ```

-To compile the project, run:
+To compile the project for distribution, run:
 ```bash
 npm build
 ```